 - Basement: It needs to be tall enough for a 6' 2" fellow to stand upright in it.
 As long as it provides good storage and can also double as a workshop and workout room, I'm happy.
 Bonus if it is finished or partially finished or could be finished and turned into a ManCave or entertainment room.

 - Attic: Bonus if it's finished but again, one that has potential to be expanded is ideal.
 I saw a place that had the water pipes run up to the attic already so that creating a dream master bedroom with bathroom, whirlpool and separate shower was a possibility later down the line.
 My understandings running the pipes up is a big part of the cost so having this already done is a must.

 - Fireplace or at least a spot to put in a fumeless one.

 - Garage 2 car or more.
 Carport might be okay but would prefer a place to safely park my car, a future wife's car and our bicycles.

 - Kitchen: updated.
 I do not want to renovate a kitchen or any other room really.

-So really I'm looking for a place that is ready to move in and doesn't need an mandatory renovations, only if I suddenly decide I have too much money in the bank (ha!) and decide I want to drop a wall to increase the size of the a room or something.
+So really I'm looking for a place that is ready to move in and doesn't need any mandatory renovations, only if I suddenly decide I have too much money in the bank (ha!) and decide I want to drop a wall to increase the size of a room or something.

 So my outlook has changed a little bit.
-I'm not afraid to renovate a kitchen, bathroom or bedroom, but I do want a two car (or more) garage.
-I'm also more open to being further from the Blue Line, if that's what it takes to get what we want.
+I'm not afraid to renovate a kitchen, bathroom or bedroom, but I do want a two-car (or more) garage.
+I'm also more open to being further from the Blue Line if that's what it takes to get what we want.

 However, this year is also about being happy about what I have, and not dwelling on what I want, so it may have to be a long time before I get this and by then we may not want the hassle that comes with a house.